Erick-ViBe/Todos-RESTAPI/README.md

 # Todo API
-Task API, with user and status management for each task.
+Task API, with user and status management, with tests and documentation
 > Made with Python-DjangoRestFramework

 ## Table of contents